kuzzleio/kuzzle/doc/2/api/controllers/server/capabilities/index.md

-Returns the current Kuzzle capabilities.
+This action should be accessible by all users, the purpose of this action is to inform the client what kind of limits or behavior they should expect from Kuzzle.

-This action is accessible by all users, the purpose of this action is to inform the client what kind of limits or behavior they should expect from Kuzzle.
+The SDKs are using this action to modify their behavior accordingly to Kuzzle capabilities.
 ---

 ## Query Syntax